 - A rubber-y, chemical smell (like that of a new shower curtain)

 Now that you’re an educated consumer, you can focus on using high quality toys to enhance your sexual repertoire and relationship.

 Why Choose A High-Quality Luxury Sex Toy?

-The same is true with high-quality luxury sex toys.
+There are more features, there's more research that goes into it, and it's made better.
+The same is true with high-quality luxury vibrators.
 They are: